 Chisholm Trail Outdoor Museum & Big Bear Native American Museum

 The Big Bear Native American Museum, located at the Chisholm Trail Museum, is a great museum for exploring Native American artifacts, including beautiful displays of beaded moccasins, handmade swords, ceremonial pieces and more.
-The museum does charge an admission fee, which is $5 for adults, $3 for seniors & kids.
+The admission fee for the Chisholm Trail Museum is $5 for adults, $3 for seniors & kids.

 101 Chisholm Trail Cleburne